2015-16 Financing Options Available to Meet the Family Contribution

 Students and family may use a combination of programs to manage the expected family contribution.
-The following payment plan and supplemental loans tips are alternatives to lump-sum payments on the payment due dates of August 16th and January 9th.
+The following payment plan and supplemental loans tips are alternatives to lump-sum payments on the payment due dates in August (Fall Semester) and January (Spring Semester).

 The Wesleyan Monthly Payment Plan (MPP).